 If video is no mystery, then a cable operator offering high school football, for example, can present games in full HD with production values like the National Football League.
 After all, how hard is HD production if it can be done on a phone or the family camera?
 That is the perception.

 The reality of the long ROI mentioned earlier comes from personal experience.
-It involves the production and airing of a couple of local programs on cable.
-One was a weekly high school football half-hour preview/recap show and the other a monthly program featuring a local racetrack.
+It involves the production and airing of a couple of local cable programs, a weekly high school football half-hour preview/recap show and a monthly program featuring a local racetrack.
 At the time, it was an effort to convince the ad sales department to give us spots to air for advertisers on a “bonus” basis.
-Months later, after both shows were gone due to personnel changes or budgetary reasons, ad sales was approached by clients interested in advertising in the shows.
+Months later, after both shows were gone due to personnel changes or budgetary reasons, ad sales was approached by clients interested in advertising in them.

 If cable TV gets serious about local programming, the channel for such content has to be adjacent to the local network affiliates.
-This demonstrates to the consumer that the cable operator is committed to local programming.
+This shows the consumer that the operatio is committed to local programming.
 Don’t banish it to the part of the channel lineup where the infomercials and Leased Access live.

 Traditional cable TV with the triple play and streaming services will exist side-by-side for a while yet.
 When that changes, only cable TV can offer the localism that can change the cable operator from a utility to a media company.

-Randy Smith is a 35-year veteran of the cable TV industry and most recently a production manager at Charter Communications in St. Louis, Mo.
+Randy Smith is a 35-year veteran of the cable TV industry and most recently a production manager at Charter Communications in St. Louis.
 He has worked in local programming management for cable systems since 1982.